vinsjo/frontend-kunskapskontroll-5/README.md

 # Cat Gallery

-A website that displays images of cats, from [The Cat API](https://thecatapi.com/)
+A website that displays images of cats, from [The Cat API](https://thecatapi.com/).

+Live demo available at [https://hungry-brown-0fec0d.netlify.app]

 Built with [Snowpack](https://www.snowpack.dev/)